TsukiSama9292/aivonx_proxy/README.md

     uv run manage.py test proxy.tests
     ```

-## Notes

-- Streaming endpoints behave best under an ASGI server (uvicorn) to avoid WSGI
-  buffering issues.
-- The HA manager stores runtime state in Django cache.
-On startup the manager
-  populates state from the database and schedules periodic refreshes (default
-  every minute).

 ## Web UI

 - The web management UI is available at http://localhost:8000 (when running locally).